 All children on the SEN register must have an Individual Learning Plan (ILP).
 This document is developed for any child identified as having SENs and requiring support beyond that offered by normal classroom differentiation.
-ILPs will be written by class teachers in consultation with the SENDCo, parents and other staff and specialist teachers who are supporting the child.
+ILPs will be written by class teachers in consultation with the SENDCo and other staff and/or specialist teachers who are supporting the child.
+These will then be shared with parents.
 An ILP will summarise a child's strengths and learning targets relevant to the individual at the point they are at in their learning journey.
-The targets are intended to be achievable within approximately 6 weeks.
+The targets are intended to be achievable within 6-8 weeks.
 An ILP should be a living document, to be considered when planning for relevant curriculum areas and personalised learning activities.
 Targets will be discussed and shared with children in an age appropriate manner and the child will also be involved in the review process.

-Pastoral Support Plans (PSP) are written for children who require support and intervention relating to behavioural needs.
+Pastoral Support Plans (PSP) are written for children who require support and intervention relating to emotional and/or behavioural needs.
 These plans outline how all adults should interact and respond to the child on a day-today basis to support them to behave in line with expectations and what further support and consequences are implemented should the child start to behave in a way that is below expectations.
 The plan is agreed with parents and the child, as well as the class teacher.
 Outside agencies may also be involved directly or in an advisory role.
 Once complete, the plan is then shared with all staff so that they approach and respond to the child in the same, consistent way.
-The PSP is also reviewed on a regular basis.
+The PSP is also reviewed on a termly basis.